Tuesday, March 5, 2024

 Our next shoes were some inexpensive faux-suede ladies’ scrunch boots from K-Mart (right).
 These were o.k. for Lady Sarah, though she soon did better.
 When writing this story, I found four new pairs of her scrunch boots still lurking in our garb closet’s shadowy corners, along with three unworn pairs of Chinese slippers.

 Lady Sarah found it easy to solve her shoe problems.
 She bought, or already had, a pair of good quality nearly flat-soled Mary Janes (left).
 Modern Mary Jane shoes do have medieval ancestors, and are generally considered acceptable as SCA wear for both women and men.
-If possible, look for shoes with buckle straps.
-Finding men’s sizes is not easy, and they will likely have to be bought online or special ordered.
+If possible, select Mary Janes with buckle straps.
+Finding men’s sizes is not easy, and they will likely have to be bought online or special-ordered.

-Later Lady Sarah went to an equestrian tack store and bought a pair of Dublin-brand “River” women’s riding boots (below) to wear on the archery range.
+Lady Sarah later went to an equestrian tack store and bought a pair of Dublin-brand “River” women’s riding boots (below) to wear on the archery range.
 These very high-quality boots cost a small fortune (at least it seem so to this penny-pinching Scot).
 They look great though.
-If you go with riding boots, make sure they don’t have a visible zipper.
+If you go with riding boots, make sure they don’t have visible zippers.
 Pull-ons are even better.

 I wore these boots for several years, though I had a lot of trouble lacing them.
 I am mildly dyslexic, and after losing the instruction sheet I could never quite remember how to loop the laces around the buttons so they would hold.
 I usually got the right shoe tight after a couple tries, but had major problems doing everything backwards for the left.
 Finally in desperation, I bought some Saxon-style low-quarter buckle boots via Native Earth’s web site.
 My befuddled brain could handle the buckles pretty well, and I was lucky the boots fit well.
 Lesson: Buying shoes online is always risky; stick with in-person vendors if possible.